elbrit-dev/elbrit-app/components/SimpleDataTable.README.md

 - Scales properly across different screen sizes

 ✅ **Equal Column Widths (Default)**
-- All columns get the same width for clean appearance
+- All columns get the same fixed width (12.5rem / 200px)
 - No congested or squeezed columns
-- Minimum 12rem width ensures readability
+- Consistent width regardless of number of columns
 - Toggleable - can be disabled for auto-sizing

 ## Installation